 Lethbridge is not just an average city, but rather an integral part of the economy of Alberta.
 This is not just because it is the fourth largest city in the region, dwarfed only by Calgary, Edmonton, and Red Deer.
-Lethbridge is in fact the central location for the primary financial institutions for the area.
+Lethbridge is in fact the central location for the primary financial institutions for the area in Canada.
 Centers for transportation, commercial, and industrial amenities for south Alberta are found within Lethbridge, and the economy has therefore remained strong throughout the city's history.

 Many cities throughout Alberta have been affected by the economic downturn and the results have sent unemployment rates skyrocketing.
 Lethbridge has shown an increase in unemployment from 2015 to 2016 and, according to an annual report sent out by the government of Alberta, Lethbridge had a 6.9% unemployment rate for 2016, up from 5% in 2015.
 There were 7,700 people receiving unemployment as of 2015 and that number increased to 11,000 people in 2016.
 That is a 42.9% increase in the short span of one year.